 Stand Up for Your Ideas

 Earlier this year I partnered with Scrum.org to develop the Software Development Diagram using Nexus scaled Scrum Development.
-At that time they presented a coaching opportunity to me for around the Daily Stand Up, a common Agile practice for daily development team focus on 24-hours at a time.
+At that time they presented a coaching opportunity to me with the Daily Stand Up, a common Agile practice for daily development focus ot 24-hours.

 To enable rapid feedback and transparency the Daily Scrum is critical.
 The focus is on the Sprint goal to win this Sprint.